btbristow/tutorials/certbot-with-cloudflare.md

 This guide explains how to use [Certbot](https://certbot.eff.org) to obtain SSL/TLS certificates from [Let's Encrypt](https://letsencrypt.org), apply certificates to your Synology NAS, and automate renewals with custom scripts.

 ## Overview
-The following steps use Docker to run Certbot, which completes the [DNS-01 challenge](https://letsencrypt.org/docs/challenge-types/#dns-01-challenge), validating a domain you own against a text record created via the Cloudflare API and then downloading certificates.
-This method is ideal for home servers, since you don't need to expose your server to the web.
+The following steps use Docker to run Certbot, which completes the [DNS-01 challenge](https://letsencrypt.org/docs/challenge-types/#dns-01-challenge), validating a domain you own against a text record created via the Cloudflare API, and then downloading certificates.
+This method is ideal for home servers since you don't need to expose your server to the web.

 ## Before you start

 Make sure you have:

-* A Synology NAS with DiskStation Manager 7 or later installed.
+* A Synology NAS with DiskStation Manager 7 or later.
 * SSH acess with permission to run `sudo` and Docker commands from a terminal emulator.
 * A registered domain using Cloudflare for DNS management.
 * A Cloudflare API token with **Edit zone DNS** permissions, as described in [Create API token](https://developers.cloudflare.com/fundamentals/api/get-started/create-token/) in the Cloudflare documentation.